A direct detection of neutral hydrogen intensity mapping on Mpc scales at $z\approx 0.32$ and $z\approx 0.44$: Introduction

 In this work, we report the first detection of the HI intensity auto-power spectrum in the interferometric IM mode at frequencies of $986$ MHz ($z \approx 0.44$) and $1077.5$ MHz ($z \approx 0.32$) by analysing $\sim 96$ hrs of MeerKAT data.
 Observations were carried out with the $L$-band configuration and 4,000 frequency channels with a resolution of $209$ KHz, during the commissioning process of MeerKAT in 2018.
-The total 96 hrs of data spanned through 9 separate observing sessions all targeted one single pointing corresponding to a sky area of $\sim 2$ deg$^2$ at 1.0 GHz.
-The J2000 center position of this field at $\alpha=04^{\rm{h}}13^{\rm{m}}26.4^{\rm{s}}, \delta=\ang{-80;00;00}$ in the Southern Hemisphere was specifically selected to minimize artifacts caused by bright sources, making it a prime candidate for the IM technique.
-We processed the raw data from scratch, flagging radio frequency interference (RFI) and doing full polarization calibration using the processMeerKAT \citep{processmeerkat} software pipeline.
-We then focused our analysis on two RFI free frequency ranges centered at $986$ and $1077.5$ MHz with 220 frequency channels each, equalling a frequency width of $\approx 46$ MHz.
-The smaller bandwidth segments are chosen to minimize the effects of cosmological evolution ($\Delta z \sim 0.06$).
+We estimate the power spectrum from two RFI-free frequency ranges centered at $986$ and $1077.5$ MHz with 220 frequency channels each, equalling a frequency width of $\approx 46$ MHz.